smxi :: script navigation and choices

 - Post upgrade fixes, a few fixes may run post upgrade, plus any holds set are removed at this point.

-- POST DIST-UPGRADE FIXES
+- POST UPGRADE FIXES

 This section has a wide range of options for carrying out a variety of system tasks:- package-install.
 Primary sections are: